untoldengine/UntoldEngine/docs/Architecture/streamingCacheLifecycle.md

 For large streamed tiles, `ProgressiveAssetLoader` owns the CPU source data:

-- `CPUMeshEntry` stores the parsed CPU mesh buffers
+- `CPURuntimeEntry` stores the parsed `RuntimeAssetNode`
 - `GeometryStreamingSystem` uploads those buffers on demand
 - eviction normally drops only GPU residency
-- critical-pressure cooling may release the CPU copy too
+- tile teardown releases the CPU entries for that root

 ## Current Lifecycle